Market research helps you understand your business' competitive position, spot opportunities, reduce risks and make better business decisions.

 - You need to be aware of data protection rules and other legislation relating to research.
 Street interviewers need local authority licences and identity cards.

-You must give the individuals doing the research enough time to do it properly
+You must allow enough time to do research properly

 There must be a realistic budget to cover the costs involved

-- You may have to pay for the printing, and perhaps mailing, of questionnaires.
+- You may have to pay for the design, printing and mailing of questionnaires.

 - You may have to pay to hire a hall or even a research lab, where you can video the discussion and observe people's reactions through one-way mirrors.